CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Numerical experiments

-The \gls{SNE} under $\karma$ is shown on Figures~\ref{fig:results-case-1}a (equilibrium policy $\pi^*$) and~\ref{fig:results-case-1}b (stationary karma distribution $d^*$).
-Figure~\ref{fig:results-case-1}a reports the bidding policy for the low \gls{VOT} state $u_l=1$ (left column) and the high \gls{VOT} state $u_h=6$ (right column).
-Each row indicates one discrete departure time.
-In each subplot, the probability that a commuter with $k$ karma ($x$-axis) bids $b$ ($y$-axis) is depicted as the intensity of red color (the higher probability the darker color), while the infeasible bids are displayed in grey.
+Figure~\ref{fig:results-case-1}a illustrates the equilibrium policy $\pi^*$ under $\karma$.
+Specifically, each subplot corresponds to one combination of departure time and \gls{VOT} level.
+The bidding probability given the level of karma (on the horizontal axis) is depicted as the intensity of red color (the higher probability the darker the color), while the infeasible bids are displayed in gray.
 The threshold bid $b^*$ at each departure time is also plotted for reference.
+As desired for an efficient allocation of the fast lane, low-\gls{VOT} commuters tend to bid less than $b^*$ in order to save karma for the future, whereas high-\gls{VOT} commuters bid $b^*$ in order to enter the fast lane without overpaying for it.
+With more karma in hand, the high-\gls{VOT} commuters tend to depart closer to $t^*$ and bid more for the fast lane.
+Figure~\ref{fig:results-case-1}b illustrates the associated stationary karma distribution derived from $d^*$.

-\vline As expected, \textbf{low-\gls{VOT} commuters} bid below $b^*$ most of the time and their bids are rather random because they would enter the slow lane without a payment anyway.
-This result also indicates their intention to spare karma for a future high \gls{VOT} event.
-In contrast, \textbf{high-\gls{VOT} commuters} always bid exactly $b^*$ so that they can enter the fast lane without overpaying for it.
-The only exception arises at $t=15$.
-The high-\gls{VOT} commuters with $k=1$ would bid $b=1$ to ensure they could enter the fast lane, given that all low-\gls{VOT} commuters would bid $b=0$.
-With more karma in hand, high-\gls{VOT} commuters tend to depart closer to $t^*$ and bid more for the fast lane.
-Consequently, $b^*$ is the highest for the most contested time $t^*$, and decreases linearly away from it, as shown in Figure~\ref{fig:results-case-1}c.
-Despite that karma and money are incomparable, the trend of $b^*$ over time resembles the optimal toll ($p^*$ in $\toll$) remarkably well.
+Figure~\ref{fig:results-case-1}c plots $b^*$ over time, along with the optimal tolling price under $\toll$.
+Despite that karma and money are incomparable, the trend of $b^*$ over time resembles the optimal toll $p^*$ remarkably well: $b^*$ is the highest at the most competitive departure time $t^*$ and decreases linearly away from it.
+It is worth noting that $b^*$ arises in a decentralized manner whereas $p^*$ is designed by a central controller.

-The similarity between $\karma$ and $\toll$ is also demonstrated in the aggregate outcomes.
+The similarity between $\karma$ and $\toll$ is also demonstrated in their aggregate outcomes.
 As shown in Figure~\ref{fig:results-case-1}d, they lead to almost the same departure and congestion patterns.
-Specifically, the departure rate on the slow lane is constant and higher than its capacity before the peak time $t_\textup{peak}=45$ and then drops to a constant below the capacity till the end of the rush hours.
-Moreover, the fast lane is largely occupied by high-\gls{VOT} commuters under $\karma$, also in line with the prediction of $\toll$.
+Specifically, the departure rate on the slow lane is constant and higher than its capacity before the peak time $t_\textup{peak}=45$ min and then drops to another constant value below the capacity till the end of the rush hours.
+Moreover, consistent with Figure~\ref{fig:results-case-1}a the fast lane is largely occupied by high-\gls{VOT} commuters under $\karma$, also in line with the result under $\toll$.
 In other words, $\karma$ enables the most urgent commuters to use the fast lane and thus allocates it efficiently.